 Informal learning that takes place outside the classroom setting has been shown to develop critical thinking skills that promote student success and engagement.
 Without the impediment of grades, youth are more inclined to take risks by trying something new.
 Each weekly session will enroll 30-40 campers.
 Youth will be identified through schools, county agencies, street outreach, and linkages with multiple youth service agencies.
 Potential campers will comprise homeless youth, foster care youth, and youth from low-income families.
 The camp programs will include transportation, meals, and any clothing or supplies campers might need to participate.
 While such overnight camps cost in excess of $1,200, there will be no charge to participants, thus leveling the playing field by offering these youth experiences usually available only to their peers from higher-income families.

-Adventures in STEM: Valley Youth House is partnering with the DaVinci Science Center whose outreach educators will provide hands-on, informal STEM education, combined with therapeutic adventure-base experiences throughout the week.
+Adventures in STEM: Valley Youth House is partnering with the Wildlands Conservancy, whose outreach educators will provide hands-on, informal STEM education, combined with therapeutic adventure-base experiences throughout the week.
 Through exposure to STEM fields, youth could have a potentially life-changing experience, directing them to an interest in a field with higher earning potential, helping to level the playing field for educational advancement, to attain better jobs and break the cycle of poverty.

-Adventures in Art: Valley Youth House is partnering with ArtsQuest, which will provide a combination of on- and off-site arts experiences.
+Adventures in Art: Valley Youth House Art Therapist, Elyse Coldren, will provide on-site arts experiences.
 Youth will not only create art—they will have the opportunity to see exhibits and performances, giving them a well-rounded exposure to the arts.
-Through this camp, youth will delve more deeply into the world of the arts, helping to pique their interest for future exploration in and appreciation of the arts.
+Through this camp, youth will delve more deeply into the world of the arts, helping to pique their interest for future exploration in and appreciation of the arts

 Christina J. Schoemaker, SVP Development & Marketing

 Joe Lynch, VP Development & Marketing, Southeast PA